 |

-the New Zealand Coast in November/December 1950.
-He met a lady in
+Coast in November/December 1950.
+He met a lady in Wellington by the

-name or if anyone knows who this man may be, please contact me as this
+anyone knows who this man may be, please contact me as this man is

 |